 Review Articles & Journals

 Some questions for the multiple-choice paper are derived from review articles and journals.
-Therefore in preparing for this component of the examination you should also cast your eye over several of these publications regularly.
+Therefore, you should also cast your eye over several of these publications regularly:

 - Drugs & Therapeutics Bulletin